libera-machinelearning/libera-machinelearning.github.io/Users.md

 ## Staff
 * **[brand0](https://github.com/brandonrobertz)** (Washington, USA; Independent researcher)
-  *ML Interests:* character-level modeling, text clustering, outlier detection, application to journalism
+  *ML interests:* character-level modeling, text clustering, outlier detection, application to journalism
   I'm an independent researcher with professional experience in investigative journalism and publishing, machine learning, and full-stack development in the tech industry.
 Currently editing a zine exploring machine learning applied to journalism called [Artificial Informer](http://artificialinformer.com).

  * **[pasky](https://github.com/pasky)** (Prague, CZ)
-  *ML Interests:* Deep architectures, attention models, transfer learning, practice rather than theory
+  *ML interests:* Deep architectures, attention models, transfer learning, practice rather than theory
   In the past, I worked in academia and freelance on a variety of AI / machine learning problems.
 My main focus was Computer Go (my masters was one of the sort-of-AlphaGo-predecessor programs) and then NLP (question answering and related text understanding problems).
 Lately I do a lot of vision-like stuff - I co-founded an AI startup Rossum where we are reading invoices using neural networks.
 I'm a hardcore Keras fan.

 * **[pi-](https://github.com/p-i-)** (Oxford, UK; Freelance coder)
-  *ML Interests:* Primarily the theory.
+  *ML interests:* Primarily the theory.
 The new stuff as it comes out (GANs, VAEs, etc.), biologically plausible models (spiking neuron,...), coding in Julia.
   *Relevant skills:* IPython / numpy, MATLAB, Julia
   My background is coding, math, DSP.
 I'm trying to get myself up to speed with modern ML thinking & get a grip on the probabilistic math.
 I'm keeping an eye on Julia.
 My goal is to become a digital nomad working with ML.

  * **RandIter** (New York, USA; Software engineer)
+   *Relevant skills:* Python
   I'm a backend software engineer in finance, having previously worked for many years in academia.
-  *Relevant skills:* Python

   * **warsh** (New York, USA; Student)
-  *ML Interests:* FPGA acceleration of NN
+  *ML interests:* FPGA acceleration of NN
-  *Relavant skills:* Python, C, Verilog, Go (currently learning) My interests lie more within the realm of theory, thus I'm focusing on improving the efficieny of neural networks by use of FPGAs.
+  *Relevant skills:* Python, C, Verilog
+  My interests lie more within the realm of theory.
+I'm focusing on improving the efficieny of neural networks by use of FPGAs.

 ## Users
 * **[Henry_Jia](https://github.com/HenryJia)** (Axminster, UK; Student)